falcucci/go-workers/readme.md

 go-workers <script>
 ```

+### Environment Variables

+The following environment variables can be used to configure the behavior of the application:

+`ApplicationName: The name of the application.
+`Env: The environment in which the application is running (e.g. "production", "staging", "development").
+`DatabaseName: The name of the database to connect to.
+`UserName: The username to use when connecting to the database.
+`Host: The hostname of the database server.
+`Password: The password to use when connecting to the database.
+`Port: The port number to use when connecting to the database.
+`SpreadSheetId: The ID of the Google Spreadsheet to use.
+`RefreshToken: The refresh token to use when authenticating with Google.
+`Kind: The kind of resource to use (e.g. "calendar", "spreadsheet").
+`Team: The team that the application belongs to.
+`LogrusLogLevel: The log level to use with the Logrus logging library.
+`BurzumLogLevel: The log level to use with the Burzum logging library.
+`BurzumToken: The token to use with the Burzum logging library.
+`Schedule: The schedule on which to run certain tasks (e.g. "0 0 * * *" for daily at midnight).
+`ShowSql: A flag indicating whether or not to log SQL queries.
+`MaxConcurrentProcs: The maximum number of concurrent processes to run.

 ### ETL Scripts

 This project contains a set of scripts that perform extract, transform, and load (ETL) tasks on data sources.
 These scripts are designed to facilitate the data pipeline process, allowing for the automated extraction and manipulation of data from various sources, and the loading of that data into a target database or data warehouse.